Assessing the Alignment of Popular CNNs to the Brain for Valence Appraisal: CNN-to-Human Alignment for Image Valence Appraisal

 \subsection{fMRI Study}

 Our work builds on results presented in \cite{Yargholi2025}.
-In this work, the authors study the processing of the valence of social scenes by the human brain.
+This work studies the processing of the valence of social scenes by the human brain.
 A carefully curated dataset of 48 images is introduced, each depicting multiple people in various settings, with balanced conditions of conformity between the people and scene valences.
 We refer to this dataset as \emph{\fmriimgs{}}.
 Concretely, the dataset balances between 4 different conditions---12 images for each condition---related to the people in the image (facial expression, body pose; $P$) and the scene elements (anything but the people, including clothing; $S$): \emph{P+S+}, \emph{P+S-}, \emph{P-S-} and \emph{P-S+}, with \emph{+} and \emph{-} indicating positive and negative valence respectively.
-An example of a \emph{P+S+} image might represent happy participants at a wedding, while a \emph{P+S-} image might represent playful children in a war ravaged zone.
-Images where \emph{P} and \emph{S} conditions agree are referred to as \emph{congruent} images, while images with differing conditions are \emph{incongruent} images (24 each).
+E.g., a \emph{P+S+} image might represent happy participants at a wedding, while a \emph{P+S-} image might represent playful children in a war ravaged zone.
+If \emph{P} and \emph{S} agree, the images are referred to as \emph{congruent} (24 images); if they disagree the images are \emph{incongruent} (24 images).

 In a first phase, these 48 images were annotated each by 50 annotators for three valence types, using an integer scale ranging from 1 to 7: \emph{image valence} (whole image; IV), \emph{people valence} (PV) and \emph{scene valence} (SV).
 These annotations constitute the \emph{behavioral} data.
 For congruent images, PV and SV were similar, while being markedly different for incongruent images, consistent with the dataset setup.
-From the annotations, for each valence type, binary labels were obtained by assigning ``negative'' ($0$) to images whose valence was lower than the median for that type, and ``positive'' ($+1$) to those with valence higher than the median.
+From the annotations, binary labels were obtained for each valence type by assigning ``negative'' ($0$) to images whose valence was lower than the median for that type, and ``positive'' ($+1$) to those with valence higher than the median.
 We refer to these labels as the \emph{true labels}.